Next Lesson - Conditions of the Lower Back

 Extracapsular fractures are more common in young/middle-aged people.
 They also present with a shortened, abducted and externally rotated leg at the hip due to the distal fragment being pulled upwards and rotated laterally.
 Avascular necrosis is very rare in extracapsular fractures because the fracture is distal to the medial femoral circumflex artery.

-Figure: Shows the two main types of neck of femur fractures
+Diagram - The two main types of femoral neck fractures

 Creative commons source by Doctodoc, edited by Laura Hansell [CC BY-SA 4.0 (https://creativecommons.org/licenses/by-sa/4.0)]